cbarkinozer/OnlineBankingRestAPI/README.md

 https://ibb.co/LzWWCpz

 ### Design Notes
 I do not check identity No (citizen id) by algorithm because I want this API to be international.
+There is no update for AccAccount because Accounts do not get updated.
+AccAccount has the method cancel instead of the method delete because Accounts should never be deleted.